Best Cash App Alternatives 2026: Features & Fees

 The apps above handle peer-to-peer transfers between individuals, but they fall short when you need to accept card payments from customers.
 If you're a freelancer, market vendor, or side hustler who gets paid for goods or services, you need a different solution.

-JIM fills this gap by turning your iPhone into a contactless payment terminal.
-Unlike P2P apps that move money between friends, JIM lets you accept credit cards, debit cards, and digital wallets like Apple Pay and Google Pay directly from customers.
+JIM is not a P2P substitute for Cash App.
+It solves a different problem: accepting card payments from your customers.
+JIM turns your iPhone into a contactless payment terminal, letting you accept credit cards, debit cards, and digital wallets like Apple Pay and Google Pay directly from buyers.
 There's no card reader to buy, no monthly fees, and funds hit your JIM Visa® Prepaid Card instantly after each sale.

-At a flat 1.99% per transaction, JIM keeps pricing simpler than traditional merchant accounts.
+At a flat 1.99% per transaction, JIM keeps pricing simpler than traditional merchant accounts, which often charge 2.5% to 3.5% plus a per-transaction fee.
 It's built for mobile businesses, pop-up shops, and anyone who needs to get paid on the go without waiting days for settlement.
+See our broader guide to in-person payment options for your business to compare every method side by side.

 Which Cash App Alternative Should You Choose?